TheMariday/marimapper/README.md

 If you want a lot more reading material, run `marimapper` with `-v` to put it into verbose mode.
 This will tell you pretty much everything marimapper is doing under the hood.
 Also good if you're just curious as to why *x* is taking so long!

+See also [here](docs/backends/PixelBlaze.md) for some more example walk through of the process.

 # Feedback